Travel Guidance for F-1 and J-1 Students & Scholars

 Canadian citizens are exempt from visa requirements, but are required to present a valid passport, valid I-20/DS-2019 with a current travel signature and financial documentation.
 Canadian landed immigrants are NOT exempt from visa requirements.

-The US-VISIT program is a US Department of Homeland Security immigration and border system that involves the collections of biometrics - digital fingerprints and a photograph - from international travelers, including F-1 students, at U.S. visa-issuing posts and ports of entry.
-More information about the US VISIT program procedure can be found at the DHS website.
+9. OBIM Program The Office of Biometric Identity Management (OBIM) provides identification services that involves the collections of biometrics - digital fingerprints and a photograph - from international travelers, including F-1 students, at U.S. visa-issuing posts and ports of entry.
+When you arrive at the port of entry the immigration officer will use an inkless digital scanner to scan your fingerprints.
+The officer will also takes your digital photograph.
+More information about the OBIM program procedure can be found at the DHS website.

 10. TRAVEL FOR F-1 STUDENTS ON OPTIONAL PRACTICAL TRAINING (OPT) AND J-1 STUDENTS ON ACADEMIC TRAINING (AT)

 - Valid I-20/DS-2019 with a travel signature.

 - Valid F-1/J-1 visa (except for travels to Canada, Mexico, and the Adjacent Islands.
-Please see above for more information).
+Please see item 6 for more information).

 - Proof of work authorization (EAD: Employment Authorization Document for F-1 students or an Academic Training letter issued by the Davis International Center for J-1 students).

 - Employment letter stating the job title, job description, beginning/end dates, and salary.